-- My friend Hope sent this book to me, saying that it helped her rethink how she thinks about darkness and trying times.
+- My friend Hope sent this book to me, saying that it helped her rethink her perspective on darkness and trying times.
 I haven’t read anything by Taylor, and after this book, I want to read everything she’s every written.
 This is one of those works that changes things.
 It changes how I understand things that have happened in my life, how I will approach new struggles, how I read the Bible, how I understand God, and how I understand myself.
 Her journey through this book follows the stages of the moon.
-I have always loved the moon and stars (I have a star chart), I found this connection to the lunar cycle so beautiful and a perfect illustration.
-This book also has one of the loveliest covers.
+I have always loved the night sky, and I found this connection to the lunar cycle to be a beautiful illustration.
+This book also has one of the loveliest covers I’ve ever seen.

 Let me know what books you’ve been into this year!
 Any recommendations?
 Happy reading, friends.